-During early 1945, P-38s of the 54th Fighter Squadron began to fly special high-altitude missions to intercept Japanese balloon bombs drifting eastward in the jet stream towards North America.
-These last-ditch terror weapons were launched from Japan in hopes of dropping incendiary charges onto the United States and Canada.
-Attu Airfield was directly in their flight path, which passed overhead at between 30,000' to 37,000'.
+During early 1945, P-38s of the 54th Fighter Squadron began to fly special high-altitude missions to intercept Japanese balloon bombs drifting in the jet stream eastward towards North America.
+Attu Airfield was directly in their flight path and balloons passed overhead at an altitude between 30,000' to 37,000'.

 After the mission, Lt.
 Kidder radioed Attu Airfield (Alexai Point Airfield) for clearance to land and headed down through the clouds.
 The controller gave him a vector heading and said he was only about 15 miles from base, but when Kidder broke out of the clouds at about 1,500 feet above the Pacific there was no land in sight.
 He tried to radio the control tower again for further directions, but discovered that ice had formed on his primary radio's antenna wire as he had descended through the overcast, causing it to snap off.
 He climbed back through the clouds to try a backup line-of-sight radio, but received no reply to his calls.
 He again let back down through the clouds and began to search for the base, flying a rectangular search pattern and extending each side of the box by five minutes each time.

-For four hours Lt.
-Kidder searched in vain for his home island.
-Running low on fuel, he began to look for any dry land to set the plane down.
-Ditching in the frigid ocean was out of the question.
-Even in a life raft he would not last long.
+For a total of four hours, Lt.
+Kidder searched in vain for Attu Island.
+Running low on fuel, he began to look for any land to force land instead of ditching into the frigid North Pacific.
 Finally he spotted Buldir Island and circled it looking for a suitable landing site.
 Only a small patch of relatively flat terrain existed on the island and he headed straight for it.
 Knowing that the P-38 was fairly smooth on the bottom and prone to slide great distances in belly-landings, Kidder decided to lower the gear and then retract them at the last moment, leaving the gear doors down to plow into the ground and slow his slide.
 This worked perfectly and the P-38 slid only 300' before coming to rest in the tall grass.
-With only 385 hours on its airframe, this P-38's short career came to an abrupt end.
+With only 385 hours on its airframe, this P-38's short career came to an end.

-Five U.S. Army soldiers stationed at a tiny weather outpost on the otherwise uninhabited island heard the crash-landing and ran to help the pilot.
-They informed Kidder that he had landed on Buldir Island, 100 miles east of his base on Attu.
+Five U.S. Army soldiers stationed at a tiny weather outpost on Buldir Island heard the crash-landing and ran to help the pilot.
+They informed Kidder that he had landed 100 miles east of Attu Island.
 They immediately began sending messages on their low-powered weather reporting radio, but since no one was expecting a report from them at that time there was no response.
-Late that night a ham radio operator in St. Louis, Missouri, picked up their distress calls and contacted the War Department.
-A Navy patrol vessel picked up Lt.
-Kidder two days later and returned him to Attu.
+Later that night, a ham radio operator in St. Louis, Missouri picked up their distress calls and contacted the War Department.
+Two days later, a Navy patrol vessel picked up Lt.
+Kidder and returned him to Attu Island.